 Things to do in Panama City Beach for Non-Divers

 Panama City Beach is a haven for divers and non-divers alike.
 You’ll never want for things to do on your surface interval or feel guilty for taking your family to PCB while you went diving.
-You can even work a diving trip into a romantic weekend in Panama City Beach, especially if your partner is certified too.
+You can even work a diving trip into a romantic weekend in Panama City Beach or a larger romantic Florida getaway, especially if your partner is certified too.

 The snow-white sugar sand of St Andrew’s Park and Shell Island are picture-perfect beautiful.
 Dolphin cruises abound, and there are even attractions like Pier Park, Shipwreck Island, and Ripley’s Believe it or Not for land lovers.
 At night, you’ll find some of the best fresh seafood around (the she-crab soup at Firefly is legit the best we have EVER had!!) and golden sunsets over the turquoise blue water.

 Wrapping up our Panama City Beach Dive Guide